saurabhpro/JAVA/Testing/Mockito/src/main/resources/README.md

+- **What is mocking?**
+    - mocking is creating objects that simulate the behavior of real objects.
+    - Unlike stubs, mocks can be dynamically created from code - at runtime.
+    - Mocks offer more functionality than stubbing.
+    - You can verify method calls and a lot of other things.

-- What if we combine a matcher with hardcoded value when stubbing.
+- **What if we combine a matcher with hardcoded value when stubbing.**
     - Throws `InvalidUseOfMatchersException`  - This exception may occur if matchers are combined with raw values:
     ```
       //incorrect: